pousse-cafe/pousse-cafe.github.io/documentation.md

   enabled by Pousse-Café is to generate a domain-expert-readable documentation (i.e. a PDF file written in natural language) from the code which can be reviewed by domain experts.

-Pousse-Café relies on the definition of a *Bounded Context* which is composed of the Domain components as well as Domain Processes.
+Pousse-Café relies on the definition of a model which is composed of the Domain components as well as Domain Processes.
 The goal is to define the Domain logic in a way that is as independent as possible of underlying technologies and then instantiate it in an actual application by plugging in the required adapters.